 Links to Other Ohio Library Directories & Specialty Libraries

-- Academic libraries (PDF, spreadsheet)
+- Academic libraries (spreadsheet)

 - Institution libraries (PDF, spreadsheet)